serviewcare/EJDBKit/README.md

 Current Status
 =================

+Feb 11, 2014 - v0.6.5

+- Removed aggregate build phase for universal library.
+It just wasn't working correctly for all archs and is not a huge priority at the moment.
+Might revisit later.

 Feb 10, 2014 - v0.6.4

 - Placed a reference to EJDBKit-Mac project into the main workspace to allow for more straight forward building of mac framework.

 - Cleaned up hard coded search paths for mac project.

-Feb 8, 2014 - v0.6.3

-- Created an aggregate target to allow for building universal library for iOS.

 I will try to make future releases as painless as possible (minimal code changes on your end, if any) but I can't guarantee complete shelter from pain until at least version 1.0. :)